daler/dotfiles/docs/vim.rst

 `aerial <https://github.com/stevearc/aerial.nvim>`_ provides a navigation sidebar for quickly moving around code (for example, jumping to functions or classes or methods).

-Configured in :file:`lua/plugins/aerial.lua`.
+For markdown or ReStructured Text, it acts like a table of contents.

 .. list-table::
     :header-rows: 1